tencent cloud

 Note:

-- If you must use a permanent key, we recommend you follow the Notes on Principle of Least Privilege to limit the scope of permission on the permanent key.
+If you must use permanent secret keys, it is recommended that you follow the Principle of Least Privilege to restrict the scope of permissions for these keys.

 # -*- coding=utf-8